Best Juicers in Canada — Shopping Guide and Top Picks

 - more oxidation because of fast rotation;

-- some amount of pulp will be still present in the juice after the filtration.
+- Some pulp will still be present in the juice after the filtration.

 Also, the spinning blade can become pretty hot during work, which can break down nutrients in the juice since it contacts the blades.
 This may also lead to a decreased shelf life of the final product.

-Masticating — also known as slow and cold press — juicers are somewhat opposite to the previous type.
+Masticating — slow and cold press — juicers are opposite to the previous type.

 How does a masticating juicer work?

-Cold press juicers are believed to produce the best juice that is clean from the solids and preserves all the important nutrients.
-While the former is true, the latter is a bit exaggerated, and here’s why:
+Cold press juicers produce the best clean juice from the solids and preserve all the important nutrients.
+While the former is true, the latter is a bit exaggerated, and here's why:

 According to a 2019 review, the nutritious content of cold-pressed juices doesn't differ too much from juices made in a centrifugal extractor (3).